Unsupervised Discovery of Failure Taxonomies from Deployment Logs: Experiments

-Our system successfully discovers a diverse set of interpretable failure clusters from the driving dataset, as shown in Fig.~\ref{fig:driving_clusters}.
-Qualitative inspection (Fig.~\ref{fig:cluster_visual_driving}) shows that these clusters correspond to meaningful and recurring traffic incident types, such as \texttt{rear-end collisions, unsafe lane changes} or \texttt{intersection misjudgments}.
+Qualitatively, the discovered clusters correspond to interpretable and recurring incident types, including \texttt{Rear End Collisions}, \texttt{Intersection Right of Way Violations}, and \texttt{Unsafe Cut In / Lane Change Intrusions}.
+The taxonomy also isolates rarer failures such as \texttt{Visibility Impaired Perception Failures} and \texttt{Static Obstacles}, demonstrating coverage across both frequent and long-tail scenarios.

-Notably, the discovered clusters closely align with the U.S. DOT Volpe Center's pre-crash typology \cite{crash_typology}, capturing most major failure types observed in real-world driving.
-This highlights our method’s ability to recover semantically grounded failure categories directly from unstructured video data in a way that aligns with expert-defined taxonomies.
+Importantly, the taxonomy closely aligns with the U.S. DoT Volpe Center’s pre-crash typology \cite{crash_typology}, capturing major failure categories identified in traffic safety research.
+This alignment emerges without predefined labels or structured metadata, indicating that the framework can recover semantically grounded failure categories directly from raw deployment video logs.

-\paragraph{Baselines and Results.} To evaluate the quality of the failure clusters discovered by our method, we compare against BERTopic \cite{bertopic}, a state-of-the-art topic modeling method that combines transformer embeddings with unsupervised clustering and keyword extraction.
-We apply BERTopic to the same set of failure reasons produced in Step 1 of our pipeline to ensure a direct and fair comparison.
-We also evaluate a stronger variant, BERTopic-LLM, where a language model summarizes each discovered topic using representative keywords and samples.

-Figures~\ref{fig:bertopic_clusters_nollm} and~\ref{fig:bertopic_clusters_llm} illustrate the clusters and keywords produced by BERTopic and BERTopic-LLM, respectively.
-Standard BERTopic struggles to generate semantically coherent and interpretable clusters.
-Key failure modes — e.g., \texttt{Rear-End Collisions}— are diluted across vague or syntactically noisy topics (e.g., \texttt{lead\_vehicle\_to\_failed}, \texttt{white\_the\_lane\_ego}).
-BERTopic-LLM partially improves interpretability, recovering some valid modes such as \texttt{Rear-end collision mechanics}, but still includes vague or tautological categories such as \texttt{Driving safety violations}, which do not add diagnostic value or clearly differentiate failure modes.
-In contrast, our method consistently yields sharper, failure-relevant clusters (Fig.~\ref{fig:driving_clusters}).